model-checking/verify-rust-std/doc/src/intrinsics-memory.md

 Annotate Rust core::intrinsics functions that manipulate raw pointers with their safety contract and verify their usage in the standard library are in fact safe.

-## Motivation

-*Explain why this is a challenge that should be prioritized.
-Consider using a motivating example.*

-## Description

-*Describe the challenge in more details.*

-### Assumptions

-*Mention any assumption that users may make.
-Example, "assuming the usage of Stacked Borrows".*

 ### Success Criteria*

 1. All the following intrinsic functions must be annotated with safety contracts.